 A PhD in chemistry by the start date is required; ABD candidates will be considered, with the understanding that the terminal degree must be completed within one year and rank will be instructor.
 Candidates must demonstrate excellence in undergraduate teaching, capacity for impactful research, and a commitment to service to the University.
 Additional qualifications are proven ability to work within a team environment and the capacity for visible involvement in the broader southeastern Ohio community as a connector of businesses and students to facilitate applied learning opportunities.

 Muskingum is a comprehensive university with a strong liberal arts tradition located just seventy miles east of Columbus, Ohio, in the village of New Concord.
 The university’s total undergraduate, graduate, and adult-learner student population is approximately 2,500.

 The university actively seeks out and welcomes faculty and staff who are committed to inclusive excellence in teaching and student learning, thrive in a collaborative environment of scholars, embrace experiential learning, consider the engagement of diverse communities in the educational experience, and desire to mentor a multicultural student population.
 An equal opportunity employer, Muskingum University strongly encourages applications from women and minorities, including members of populations traditionally underserved by higher education.

+Applicants should submit a cover letter, CV, statements of teaching philosophy and research plans, unofficial graduate and undergraduate transcripts, and a list of three professional references with contact information and relationship to the applicant to email@example.com.
 Questions may be directed to Dr. Lois Zook-Gerdau, Chair, Chemistry Department at firstname.lastname@example.org.
-Review of applications will begin on January 1, 2020 and will continue until the position is filled.
+Review of applications will begin on January 17, 2022 and will continue until the position is filled.
 Appointment to this position is conditional upon successful completion of a background check through the University’s background check agency.